-Visiting scholars and visiting student researchers have the option of purchasing health insurance through Garnett Powers:

-Purchase insurance through UC Berkeley: UC Berkeley offers a health insurance plan for visiting scholars and visiting student researchers (UC Berkeley Visiting Scholar Benefit Plan or UCBVSBP).
+Visiting scholars and visiting student researchers have the option of purchasing health insurance through Gallagher Benefit Services or GBS (formerly known as Garnett-Powers & Associates).
+The plan for visiting scholars and visiting student researchers is called the UC Berkeley Visiting Scholar Benefit Plan (UCBVSBP).
 If you plan to purchase this health insurance, you must complete the Enrollment Form located at this link: http://clients.garnett-powers.com/vs/ucb/.
-Instructions for completion are provided at the same link.
+Instructions for completion and contact information for questions are provided at the same link.